sabhafalki/Module-2-Challenge/README.md

 ## Analysis And Challenges ##
 We analyzed by modifying the code and running it against different number of tickers.
-We collected the different execution times for both Refactored and the Origianl Sheet for the different number of Tcikers.
+We collected the different execution times for both Refactored and the Origianl Sheet for the different number of Tcikers.Cancel changes

 In order to analyze the runtime, we created two tables:
 1. Time Taken for Execution Table
 2. Percentage Refactored Sheet is Faster
 <br>
 ![Table1](/Resources/Table-ExecutionTimeTaken.png)

 ![Table2](/Resources/Table-PercentageRefactoredFaster.png)
 <br><br>